tjcreedy/metamate/README.md

 ## Outputs

-NUMTdumper returns different outputs depending on mode and arguments.
+metaMATE returns different outputs depending on mode and arguments.
 Unless specified by using `-f/--outfasta`, all output files will use the same name as the input ASVs with a suffix appended.

 ### NUMTdumped ASV fasta-format file

-As standard, for a given threshold set, NUMTdumper outputs those ASVs that fulfil the following conditions, in order of priority:
+As standard, for a given threshold set, metaMATE outputs those ASVs that fulfil the following conditions, in order of priority:
 1. ASV is a verified-authentic ASV
 2. ASV is not a verified-non-authentic ASV
 3. ASV is present in a frequency equal to or exceeding any thresholds in any bins in which it occurs

-The standard way to generate these files is by first running NUMTdumper in mode `find`, then selecting one or more result set indices from the output statistics file, then running NUMTdumper in mode `dump`.
+The standard way to generate these files is by first running metaMATE in mode `find`, then selecting one or more result set indices from the output statistics file, then running metaMATE in mode `dump`.
 If one result set is selected, the resulting filtered ASV file will be output with the name specified by `-f/--outfasta`.
 Otherwise, the resulting filtered ASV files will be output to the directory specified by `-o/--outputdirectory`, with the suffix '_numtdumpresultsetN', where N is the index.
 This is also the effect of running `find` with the `--generateASVresults` argument.

 This pipeline is designed to take account of the fact that threshold specifications and decisions on the optimal output should be dataset-dependent, and filtering with a single threshold set without validation is arbitrary.